X1 Control Panel Expert Mode Overview

 The actual distance of the lift of height will vary depending on your mousing surface.
 But the maximum setting will add and extra 1mm (0.04") compared to the minimum.

-The setting either enables or disable the Zs DirectInput joystick outputs.
+The setting either enables or disables the Zs DirectInput joystick outputs.

 Logo Backlight Mode

-This setting allows you to adjust the the color of the RGB logo on the Z. There are three different modes available.
+This setting allows you to adjust the colour of the RGB logo on the Z. There are three different modes available.

 Hue Rotation is the default setting and will smoothly cycle the logo backlight through the full spectrum of colors available.